Cruz-Lopez-Carlos-Antonio/Mittag-Leffler-FNPKE/README.md

 Authors: Carlos-Antonio Cruz-López (cacl.nucl@gmail.com), Gilberto Espinosa-Paredes (gepe@xanum.uam.mx)

+Mathematical and algorithmical generalities of the codes are described in the following lines with the purpose to provide some insight of the developed work.
+Nevertheless, a more detailed and precise discussion is provided in the submitted article.

 ## Mathematical description of the problem
 The following fractional differential equation system is solved in the submitted paper:
 $$\tau_\alpha D_C^{\alpha+1}\circ\ n\left(t\right)+\frac{dn\left(t\right)}{dt}+\tau_\alpha\left[\frac{P_{NL}\left(1-\rho\right)-1+\beta}{\Lambda}\right]D_C^\alpha\circ n(t)$$